Fil88/Fil88.github.io/_posts/2021-03-01-Windows-Evasion.md

 </p>

 You will land in a new Resource view browser where you can again right click -> add resource select version.
-From here you land in a new version file where you can start filling out stuff.
+From here you land in a new version file where you can start filling out informations about your dropper.